a-nushi/cordova-plugin-firebase-analytics/README.md

 | [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)][donate-url] | Your help is appreciated.
 Create a PR, submit a bug or just grab me :beer: |
 |-|-|

+## Forked from the original [cordova-plugin-firebase-analytics](https://github.com/chemerisuk/cordova-plugin-firebase-analytics) to fix some issues on the logEvent method (incorrect quantity on items parameter for iOS platform and missing items handling on Android platform).
+All credit goes to the original author of this repo

 ## Index